erikvanmechelen/loom/README.md

 How does Loom approach product?
 Which workflows have you found effective?
 I sense that Loom approaches Product cross-functionally.
 Can you share more?

 What is the current relationship between teams at Loom?
 How are decisions made?
+How has the team responded to Vinay's departure?

 How has the decision to raise additional venture capital affected Loom's goals?